 The goal of this monthly newsletter is to let our customers and prospects know what we've been working on together with some quick tips and pointers on where they read more.

-Throughout the website there are a number of subscribe forms, together with the trial sign-up those email addresses are going to our accounts contact database and labeled with the 'newsletter' tag.
+Throughout the website, there are a number of subscription forms, together with the trial sign-up those email addresses are going to our accounts contact database and labelled with the 'newsletter' tag.

 Within Prezly we have a dedicated 'changes' newsroom that is updated every time we change something worthwhile in the product.
 That content is then going to 3 places:

 - Our website /changelog